Putnam 529 for America

 Asset allocations shown are target allocations.
 Actual allocations may vary.

-Each age-based option has a different target date, which is based on the year in which the beneficiary of an account was born.
-The principal value of the funds is not guaranteed at any time, including age-based options closest to the college age.
+Each age-based portfolio has a different target date, which is based on the year in which the beneficiary of an account was born.
+The principal value of the funds is not guaranteed at any time, including age-based portfolios closest to the college age.